Hysteria!: Release

-The first season consisting of eight episodes premiered on October 18, 2024 on Peacock.
-The series premiere also aired on Syfy and USA Network the same day, with subsequent episodes continuing to air on USA Network every Friday thereafter.
+The series premiered on October 18, 2024, on Peacock, and consists of eight episodes.
+The first episode also aired on Syfy and USA Network the same day, with subsequent episodes continuing to air on USA Network each week.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported an 91% approval rating with an average rating of 7.0/10, based on 23 critic reviews.
 The website's consensus reads: "Freaky in both scares and style, Hysteria! will be a raucous good time for viewers who like their horror programming to have a sense of humor."
 Metacritic, which uses a weighted average, assigned a score of 62 out of 100 based on 7 critics, indicating "generally favorable reviews".